rubyworks/tapout/TAP-YJ.md

     ---
     type: case
-    subtype: scenario
+    subtype: feature
-    description: Subtraction
+    description: Multiplication
     level: 0

+The case document MAY provide a `class` which is a label for the typ of test case.
+For example, a test framwework that uses Gherkin nomenclature would classify a test case as a "feature".

 The case document SHOULD provide a `description` that is a free-form string describing the nature of the test case.

-The case document MAY provide a `subtype` which is a brief description of the type of test case.

 The `level` field is used to notate sub-case heiararchies.
-By default the value is assumed to be `0`, which means the case is not a sub-case.
-If `1` than the it indicates that the case is a sub-case of the previous zero-level case, and so on for higher levels.
+By default the value is assumed to be `0`, which means the case is not a subcase.
+If `1` than the it indicates that the case is a subcase of the previous zero-level case, and so on for higher levels.
 Subcases should proceed sequentially.
 If a case contains both tests and subcases, the tests must come first in the document stream.